TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.md

 In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).

 Funding is available, but competitive.
 More information can be found here: https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/
-Shortlisting starts on 1 January 2024 and continues until all funded places are awarded.
+Shortlisting starts on 1 January 2024, with scholarship decisions being made later in January.
+The process continues until all funded places are awarded.

 The University of Glasgow also offers James McCune Smith scholarships for black UK domiciled students.
 The application deadline is 31 January 2024.